B A R E L Y B A D W E B S I T E

 Assume X = 1 statute mile.

-First, note that this involves a change from one format to the other, in this case from Imperial units (statute miles) to metric units (decimal degrees of latitude), so we'll start with the magic transition number, 0.0254, that takes us from one to the other.
+First, note that this involves a change from one format to the other, in this case from Imperial units (statute miles) to metric units (decimal degrees of latitude), so we'll start with the magic transition number that takes us from one to the other.
 One inch is defined as 0.0254 meters.
-Not 0.0254 meters plus a little more we don't bother to show you, but exactly 0.0254 meters, with no more significant decimal places to the right.
+Not 0.0254 meters plus a little more we don't bother to show you, and not a number like 0.025399 that we rounded up, but exactly 0.0254 meters, with no more significant decimal places to the right.

 0.0254 = meters in 1 inch